-Turner syndrome, a condition that affects only girls and women, results when a sex chromosome (the X chromosome) is missing or partially missing.
-Turner syndrome can cause a variety of medical and developmental problems, including short height, failure to start puberty, infertility, heart defects, certain learning disabilities and social adjustment problems.
+Turner syndrome, a condition that affects only females, results when one of the X chromosomes (sex chromosomes) is missing or partially missing.
+Turner syndrome can cause a variety of medical and developmental problems, including short height, failure of the ovaries to develop and heart defects.

-Turner syndrome may be diagnosed before birth (prenatal), during infancy or in early childhood.
-Occasionally the diagnosis is delayed until the teen or young adult years in those who have mild signs and symptoms of Turner syndrome.
+Turner syndrome may be diagnosed before birth (prenatally), during infancy or in early childhood.
+Occasionally, in females with mild signs and symptoms of Turner syndrome, the diagnosis is delayed until the teen or young adult years.

-Nearly all girls and women with Turner syndrome need ongoing medical care from a variety of specialists.
-Regular checkups and appropriate care can help most girls and women lead relatively healthy, independent lives.
+Girls and women with Turner syndrome need ongoing medical care from a variety of specialists.
+Regular checkups and appropriate care can help most girls and women lead healthy, independent lives.

 - Heart abnormalities

 - Abnormal kidneys